Similarities abound for Browns, Chiefs in first playoff game | Times Leader

 “Kareem talked about this game all year like he knew it was going to happen,” Chubb said.
 “He’s ready to go.”

-The Browns are after COVID-19 threatened to knock them out of the playoffs.
+The Browns are mostly back to normal after COVID-19 threatened to knock them out of the playoffs.
 Stefanski returned to the team Thursday, 10 days after he tested positive, and most of the players who also tested positive have returned.

 “He never panicked,” Browns linebacker B.J.
 Goodson said.
 “He stayed the course, and we are here.”

-Many of the Chiefs’ starters, including Mahomes, Hill and Kelce, will step onto the field for .
+Many of the Chiefs’ starters, including Mahomes, Hill and Kelce, will step onto the field for the first time in 21 days.
 They locked up the No. 1 seed and a first-round bye in Week 16, and Reid chose to rest them in their regular-season finale rather than risk an injury.
 But nobody within the facility at 1 Arrowhead Drive seems too concerned about rust.

 One emphasis for the Chiefs is to start fast this postseason, especially after they watched the Browns race to a 28-0 lead against the Steelers last weekend.
 They struggled to do that last year, and it took three double-digit comebacks — against the Texans, Titans and the 49ers in the Super Bowl — for the Chiefs to win the championship.